-The summer before she came to UMass Lowell, honors student Adeja Crearer, a first-generation college student from Piscataway, N.J., was having serious doubts about whether she wanted to become a criminal prosecutor.
+The summer before she came to UMass Lowell, Adeja Crearer, a first-generation college student from Piscataway, N.J., was having serious doubts about her goal of becoming a lawyer.

 So she talked to one of her closest confidants: her mom.

 “My mom said, ‘I could see you being a TV reporter,’” she says.
 “It was a ‘Duh!’ moment.
-It was a perfect match for everything I’m interested in and had done my entire life.”
+It was a perfect match for everything I’m interested in.”